Epistimio/orion/docs/src/user/cli/info.rst

-The last section contains information about the best trial so far, providing its hyper-parameter values and the corresponding objective
+The last section contains information about the best trial so far, providing its hyperparameter values and the corresponding objective.